eWaterCycle/infra/README.md

 ## Technical specs

-A application on the SURF Research cloud is provisioned by running a Ansible playbook (research-cloud-plugin.yml).
+An application on the SURF Research cloud is provisioned by running an Ansible playbook (research-cloud-plugin.yml).

-The read only datasets are mounted at `/mnt/data` from dcache using rclone.
-The read only datasets are things like
+In addition to the standard VM storage, additional read-only datasets are mounted at `/mnt/data` from dCache using rclone.
+They may contain things like:

 * climate data, see <https://ewatercycle.readthedocs.io/en/latest/system_setup.html#download-climate-data>
 * observation